Anyone who is even tangentially familiar with Seth Rogen knows he loves weed.

 Goldberg: People can get into trouble at the border still but the people who need expungement have gotten into issues and it is fucking up their lives and they need help.

-Speaking of acceptance, growing up in Vancouver weed is just everywhere.
+Speaking of acceptance, growing up in Van weed is just everywhere.
 What do you guys think is the biggest reefer madness myth that persists today?